Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Introduction and preliminaries

 \subsection{Introduction}

 An Einstein manifold is a smooth manifold $M$ equipped with a Riemannian metric $g$ satisfying

 for some real constant $\Lambda$.
 In local coordinates, (\ref{einstein}) is a second-order quasilinear PDE for which it is difficult to produce or classify solutions in general.
 Nonetheless, by requiring that $g$ possess certain symmetries, we can reduce the number of independent variables in (\ref{einstein}) and consequently substantially reduce its complexity.
 For instance, if $(M, g)$ is a homogeneous space, i.e. $g$ is invariant under the transitive action of a Lie group $G$, then the Einstein equation becomes a tractable algebraic condition \cite{WZ86}.
+There is a complete classification of homogeneous Einstein manifolds of dimension 4 \cite{J69}.

 Less restrictively, one can assume that $G$ acts on $(M,g)$ with generic ``principal orbits'' of codimension one which together cover a dense subset of $M$.
 In this case, $g$ is said to be of cohomogeneity one and (\ref{einstein}) becomes a system of ODEs in a coordinate normal to the principal orbits.
-This system has been extensively studied and many new, often explicit, Einstein metrics have been found, for instance in \cite{BB82,DW00,EW00}.
-In particular, several papers (for instance \cite{B98, BH24, NW23}) have considered $(O(d_1+1)\times O(d_2+1))$-invariant doubly warped-product cohomogeneity one metrics on the $(d_1+d_2+1)$-dimensional sphere.
+This system has been extensively studied and many new, often explicit, Einstein metrics have been found, for instance in \cite{BB82, DW00, EW00}.
+In particular, several papers, for instance \cite{B98, BH26, NW25}, have considered $(O(d_1+1)\times O(d_2+1))$-invariant doubly warped product cohomogeneity one metrics on the $(d_1+d_2+1)$-dimensional sphere.

-An intriguing feature of the work \cite{BH24} by Buttsworth--Hodgkinson is that it uses a somewhat unconventional, computer-assisted method.
+An intriguing feature of the work \cite{BH26} by Buttsworth--Hodgkinson is that it uses a somewhat unconventional, computer-assisted method.
 More precisely, the authors construct a non-round Einstein metric on $S^{12}$ in the following way.
 First, they obtain a heuristic solution up to high accuracy, which they approximate rigorously using Chebyshev polynomials in order to obtain a rigorous upper bound on the \textit{a posteriori} error in the Einstein equation.
 Then, they linearise the system around this Chebyshev-interpolated approximate solution and use fixed-point theory to show that there is a true solution ``nearby'' if the \textit{a posteriori} error is sufficiently small.